Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ### Automation & Delegating Build Task to GitHub

-While there's nothing wrong in using Netlify for building your site, there're certain limitations with the platform though.
+While there's nothing wrong in using Netlify for building your site, there are certain limitations with the platform though.
 A major one being it's slow & unoptimized build times (_it took over 2mins for my site to build_).
 And with Netlify's limited 300 build mins per month, it won't take long before the free quota is used up.

 So, to make the most out of Hugo's potential, you should use GitHub Actions.
 With it, you can build your site in <1mins (_usually takes 20-40secs on average_).
 Besides, compared to Netlify, GitHub provides 2000 build mins per month!
 So, coupled with less build times & a huge build mins quota, you won't have to worry about builds not triggering 😊.